 This water-bound club has been a student favourite for a very long time, and it has some great club nights, from Thekla Thursdays to their Pop Confessionals.
 The Pop Confessional nights, in particular, are very well-liked and are advertised as playing ‘guilty pleasure’ pop jams on Saturday nights.
 So, if you are a diehard pop fan, or want to relive some of those year six school disco memories, Thekla’s Pop Confessional nights are well worth attending.

-OMG is Bristol’s largest lesbian and gay club venue, and every Wednesday the club hosts their Poundemonium nights.
+OMG is Bristol’s largest lesbian and gay club venue, and every Wednesday and Thursday the club hosts their Poundemonium nights.
 Who could say no to drinks for only one pound?
-On top of that, entry is free each Wednesday, so the low cost of this student night is a draw.
+You could also head down on a Tuesday for their student night Candyshop, which is free entry.
 The venue itself is awesome and guarantees an electric night out.

 Lounge has quickly become a student staple of the Bristol club scene, and the venue holds many different student club nights throughout the week.
 Impulse Fridays, though, are very popular and have a great atmosphere to them, so why not skate straight from your last lectures of the week to Lounge?